mjassen/mzz-stat/readme.txt

 ==Changelog==

+= 20151205.1008 =
+* 05 December 2015 by mjassen
+* added uninstall.php script that properly removes the mzzstat database table.
+Upon clicking Delete for the plugin.
+(In the plugins area of the WP dashboard, after having deactivated the plugin, upon clicking the Delete link.)

 = 20151204.2108 =
 * 04 December 2015 by mjassen
 * Changed the footer stat insert code to use native WordPress database call.